thanishka05/Major-Project-Documentation/README.md

-Changes are made Thanishka and Roshini are mentioned here"
+Changes made by Thanishka and Roshini are mentioned here.